PlayStation All-Stars Battle Royale: Reception

-PaRappa character designer Rodney Greenblat was happy to see PaRappa return to video games, but he was not happy to see him in a violent game.
+PaRappa character designer Rodney Greenblat was happy to see PaRappa return to video games, but wasn't happy to see him in a violent game.
 "I'm very happy that PaRappa is making a bit of a comeback, but not so happy about him being in a weapon filled battle game.
 Actually the Battle Royal game is fun, and I have to do what I can to get Parappa back in the game scene.
 My hope is that Sony realizes the golden true potential of Parappa and asks me to design some new games.
 I've learned a lot, and I think Parappa could be great again," said Greenblat.

 IGN gave the game an 8/10, declaring "It combines characters, environments and ideas into a tight package that’s worthy of consideration for anyone who owns a PlayStation 3 and PlayStation Vita and considers themselves a brand loyalist or simply a longtime fan ...
 I know it’ll be hard for some skeptics to believe, but PlayStation All-Stars is its own game, and it even happens to do some things better than what inspired it."
 GameSpot gave the game a 6.5/10, commenting "There are better, more fluid games out there for the serious fighter, and there are more accessible ones for those interested in a bit of silliness.
 In attempting to mix the two, PlayStation All-Stars Battle Royale merely ends up being competent at both and the master of neither."

-On December 21, 2012, the game was nominated for IGN's Best Overall Fighting Game and won the IGN People's Choice Award.
+On December 21, 2012, the game was nominated for IGNs Best Overall Fighting Game and won the IGN People's Choice Award.

-The game also received Fighting Game of the Year, at the 2013 D.I.C.E.
-Summit's Interactive Achievement Awards.
+The Academy of Interactive Arts & Sciences awarded PlayStation All-Stars Battle Royale with Fighting Game of the Year during the 16th Annual D.I.C.E.
+Awards.